• Skip to primary navigation

 Notes

-Milk - Any milk works (I like dairy-free), but if using a milk frother I recommend store-bought oat or soy as they foam up much better than almond, cashew or coconut milk.
+Milk - Any milk works (I like dairy-free), but if using a milk frother I recommend store-bought oat or soy as they foam better than others.

 Calories: 173kcal | Carbohydrates: 24.6g | Protein: 8g | Fat: 4.3g | Saturated Fat: 0.5g | Sodium: 282mg | Potassium: 320mg | Fiber: 1.5g | Sugar: 18g | Calcium: 71mg | Iron: 2mg